Inexpensive Last-Minute Father’s Day Gifts : The Saturday Weekend Review #177

 If your dad travels the world as a pilot or has a job that has him away from home for extended periods he will love this scratch map.

-He can pin all the places he’s visited and when he comes home it will be a reminder of just how hard he is working to help support his family.
+He can pin all the places he’s visited, and when he comes home, it will be a reminder of just how hard he is working to help support his family.

 DIY Gift Boat for the Boating Dad

-Right now it’s all in a wicker basket that looks horrible.
+Right now, it’s all in a wicker basket that looks horrible.

-Easy Kids Foot Sand Print for the Stay At Home Dad
+Easy Kids Foot Sand Print for the Stay-At-Home Dad

 All you need is cardboard, glue, and sand.
 Ta-da!

-Homemade Montreal Steak Spice for the Chef Dad
+Homemade Montreal Steak Spice For Dad

 What I love about this inexpensive Father’s Day gift is that you probably already have all the spices in your pantry to create it.